 Similar to RD Dikeman, John Halloran is an interesting case.
-Recently he has been putting a lot of effort into eating nutrient dense foods, intermittent fasting and high intensity exercise.
+He has been putting a lot of effort into eating nutrient dense foods, intermittent fasting and high-intensity exercise.

 He is also committed to improving his metabolic fitness to be more competitive in ice hockey.
 His resting heart rate is now a spectacular 45 bpm!

 And he’s been able to lose 10kg (22lb) in one month!

 At 5.2mmol/L (i.e. glucose of 4.0mmol/L plus ketones of 1.2mmol/L) John’s TOTAL ENERGY is well below the average of the 26 people shown in the glucose + ketone chart above.
 It seems excellent metabolic health is actually characterised by lower TOTAL ENERGY.

 MORE is not necessarily BETTER when it comes to health.

 To clean up the data a little I removed the ketones vs glucose data points for a couple of people who I thought might be suffering from pancreatic beta cell burnout and one person that was taking exogenous ketones during their fast that had a higher TOTAL ENERGY.
 I also removed the top 30% of points that I thought were likely high due to measuring after high-fat meals or coffee.

 So now the chart below represents the glucose and ketone values for a group of reasonably metabolically healthy people following a strict ketogenic dietary approach, excluding for the effect of high-fat meals, BPC, fat bombs and the like.